opipari/DeepRobWeb/syllabus.md

 The free flow of discussion and ideas is encouraged. <b>However, all work submitted must be your own.</b>

-All code submitted must comply with the College of Engineering Honor Code.
+All code submitted must comply with the [College of Engineering Honor Code](https://bulletin.engin.umich.edu/rules/){:target="_blank"}.

 No code can be communicated, including verbally.
 Explicit use of external sources must be clearly cited.